TypQxQ/kTAMV/readme.md

 The install script will update the system, install the requrements system wide, link the Klipper extensions, add configuration to printer.cfg, add moonraker automatic update, install the server a system.d process and add it to Moonraker to be able to start and stop it within your preffered web interface.

 ## How it works
 This project consists of two parts: a Klipper plugin and a web server based on Flask and Waitress.
 The Klipper plugin runs within the environment managed by Klipper and does not require any additional components.
 The web server, on the other hand, depends on various specific components for image recognition, mathematics, statistics and web serving.
 This project is truly multithreaded because the web server operates in its own Python instance and can even run on a different machine.
-This is unlike only running in Klipper, which is not truly multithreaded and has to prioritize real-time interaction with the printer mainboards.
+This is unlike only running in Klipper, which is only multithreaded but does not use multiple cpu cores and has to prioritize real-time interaction with the printer mainboards.

 The camera calibration performs small movements around the initial position to keep the nozzle centered and prevent the nozzle opening from becoming oval-shaped.
 It will try to find the nozzle in each position and calculate the distance in pixels between the two, already knowing the requested physical distance on the printer.
 It uses ten positions and skips the ones where the nozzle is not detected.
 It then filters out the values that deviate more than 20% from the average, removing false readings and using only true values.
 It finallycalculates a matrix it can use to map the distance between a point and the center on the image and the real space coordinates.